Rock Cottage, Mawgan, Helford River, Cornwall, UK.

-Our beautiful 16th century waterside property stands completely alone offering you seclusion and privacy - there are no neighbours or owners in sight; the garden and river birds are your company.
+With no next door neighbours or owners living on site, you can enjoy total privacy at this riverside retreat!
+Our beautiful 16th century waterside property stands completely alone offering you total seclusion; the garden and river birds are your company.
 It is a rare find these days to have an uninterrupted view to look at and what a 5* view we have.
 Ever-changing throughout the day and through the seasons, the gentle tidal waters of the Mawgan Creek ebb and flow bringing a myriad of water fowl back home daily.

 |Size||Sleeps up to 6, 3 bedrooms|